maxking/docker-mailman/README.md

 [`docker-compose.yaml`](docker-compose.yaml) file which is a set of configurations that can be used to deploy the [Mailman 3 Suite][4].

+While is not _official_ way to deploy Mailman 3, I will try my best to help if you encounter problems.

+For now, both `mailman-core` and `mailman-web` images are built from latest git branches for all the proejcts, but in future when Mailman 3.1 is released, I will have seperate images for latest and stable versions of the containers.

 Dependencies
 ============